Religions and the Practice of Peace Colloquium Series

 Evolution is an organizing principle of the living world.
 While competition is integral to evolution, cooperation can be seen as the master architect of biological complexity, language, and culture.
 Human beings have emerged from this evolutionary process as “SuperCooperators.”
 Nowak discussed the scientific interpretation of evolution and its compatibility with Christian theology, which holds that God is the primary cause for all that exists, the creator and sustainer of the universe.

 In conversation with members of the Sustainable Peace Initiative, Nowak offered insights on how evolutionary dynamics, altruistic virtues of “SuperCooperation,” and spiritual resources can be leveraged to advance sustainable peace and on the potential role of universities.

 Featuring Martin Nowak, Professor of Mathematics and of Biology at Harvard University and director of the Program for Evolutionary Dynamics, moderator and discussant Janet Gyatso, Hershey Professor of Buddhist Studies and associate dean for faculty and academic affairs at Harvard Divinity School, and discussant Anne Monius, Professor of South Asian Religions at Harvard Divinity School.

-The RPP Colloquium is hosted in 2018-19 with generous support from The Reverend Karen Vickers Budney, MDiv '91 and Mr. Albert J. Budney, Jr., MBA '74, the Once Here Foundation, as well as the Provostial Fund for the Arts and Humanities at Harvard University.
+The RPP Colloquium was hosted in 2018-19 with generous support from The Reverend Karen Vickers Budney, MDiv '91 and Mr. Albert J. Budney, Jr., MBA '74, the Once Here Foundation, as well as the Provostial Fund for the Arts and Humanities at Harvard University.